edah-hub/Pitch-Central/README.md

 Pitch Application With Flask

-## Author Information
+## user Information

 <a href="https://github.com/edah-hub">Chepngetich Edah</a>

 ## Description

 This is a python-based web application that allows users to submit ideally one-minute pitches as well as provide feedback on other people's posts.

 ## User Stories

 As a user, you will be able to:

   <ul>
   <li>View pitches posted by other users.</li>
   <li>Sign up to the account</li>